 In addition to these natural causes and your environment, dehydrated lips can also be caused by certain medications.
 For example, the acne medication isotretinoin is known for being particularly drying, so lip moisturizers can help counter that side effect [source: Begoun].

 Choosing a lip moisturizer is an important decision and worth a little effort to help keep your smile soft and supple.
-For more information on lip care, visit the links on the next page.
+For more information on lip care, visit the links below.